conrad619/rakwireless-docs/docs/Product-Categories/WisGate/RAK7249/Datasheet/README.md

 #### Components and Accessories

-Create your own RAK7249 Max using the supplied building Blocks:
+Create your own RAK7249 Max using the supplied building blocks:

 - Main Board
 - Enclosure